atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/add-ancillaries.md

 *   **totalPrice **<mark style="color:blue;">**decimal**</mark>

-    Total fare of this order in the currency TheAtlas settled with you.
+    Total fare of this order in the currency Atlas settled with the customer.

 *   **totalTransactionFee **<mark style="color:blue;">**decimal**</mark>

-    Total technical fees for this order in the currency TheAtlas settled with you.
+    Total technical fees for this order in the currency Atlas settled with the customer.
 *   **currency **<mark style="color:blue;">**string**</mark>

-    The currency TheAtlas settled with you.
+    The currency Atlas settled with the customer.
 *   **vendorTotalPrice **<mark style="color:blue;">**decimal**</mark>

-    Total fare of this order in the vendor's currency, reference for you to generate the specific credit card.
+    Total fare of this order in the vendor's currency.
+This is the reference for the customer to generate the specific credit card.
 *   **vendorCurrency **<mark style="color:blue;">**string**</mark>

     Vendor's currency.